darmado/attack-macOS/_Documentation/R&D Library/Blueprints/Shell Scripts.md

 ##

 ### Purpose
-Create consistent, modular, interoperable scripts for macOS-specific attack techniques.
-This blueprint guides development, ensuring uniform design, implementation, and documentation across all project scripts.
-The primary focus is on building a comprehensive library of macOS-specific attack scripts to help security teams execute techniques and discover new detection opportunities in macOS environments.
+To guide the development of consistent, modular, and interoperable shell scripts for emulating macOS-specific attack procedures attributed to threat actors.
+This blueprint ensures uniform design, implementation, and documentation across all project scripts.
+The primary focus is on building a library of macOS-specific attack scripts to help security teams execute attack procedures and discover new detection opportunities in macOS environments.
 ##

 ### Requirements